Amitabh Bachchan and I want you to read this!

 I sat.
 Behind Amitabh Bachchan.
 The.
 Amitabh.
 Bachchan.

-Now, the thing about sitting behind Amitabh Bachchan is that people are looking at you.
+The thing about sitting behind Amitabh Bachchan is that people are looking at you.
 Constantly.
 At the event, and later on television.
 Lots of people are looking at you.
 And not with love.
 Everybody who is looking at you thinks and believes you are a jerk.
 That you don’t really deserve to sit behind the man.
 You don’t deserve to be there, jerk.
 You got lucky, jerk.
 You are a jerk, JERK!
 This is true for anybody who sits behind Amitabh Bachchan.
 By default, that person becomes a jerk, even if he were a double Nobel prize winner.
 Only Amitabh Bachchan can afford to sit behind Amitabh Bachchan and not be called a jerk by the world.

 The other thing about sitting behind Amitabh Bachchan is that, well, you are sitting behind Amitabh Bachchan.
 You are seeing the back of his head, and the side of the side of his face.
 He is not really turning around to say hi to you.
 He would never do that.
 He knows you are a jerk.